scijava/scyjava/README.md

         * set -> LinkedHashSet
         * list -> ArrayList

+        There is typically one single destination conversion type and value that makes sense.
+For example, Python str always converts to java.lang.String.
+        But in some cases, there are multiple options that can be controlled by passing key/value pairs as hints.
+The base scyjava library includes:

+        * int + type='byte' -> Byte
+        * int + type='short' -> Short
+        * int + type='int' -> Integer
+        * int + type='long' -> Long
+        * int + type='bigint' -> BigInteger
+        * float + type='float' -> Float
+        * float + type='double' -> Double
+        * float + type='bigdec' -> BigDecimal

+        But the scyjava conversion framework is extensible and other packages may introduce converters supporting additional hints.

+        In the absence of a hint, scyjava makes a best effort to use a sensible destination type and value:

+        * int values in [-2**31, 2**31-1] convert to Integer
+        * int values in [-2**63, 2**63-1] but outside int range convert to Long
+        * int values outside Java long range convert to BigInteger
+        * conversion of int to Byte or Short must be requested via a hint
+        * float values in Float range convert to Float
+        * float inf, -inf, and nan convert to Float
+        * float values in Double range but outside float range convert to Double
+        * float values outside double range convert to BigDecimal

         :param obj: The Python object to convert.
+        :param hints: An optional dictionary of hints, to help scyjava make decisions about how to do the conversion.
         :returns: A corresponding Java object with the same contents.
         :raises TypeError: if the argument is not one of the aforementioned types.